CHLAMYDIA IN WOMEN/MEN- SIGNS AND SYMPTOMS

 In our office we advocate following these important guidelines:

 - restrain from any sexual contact until you have completed the full course of antibiotics

 - make sure that your sexual partner has been tested and treated as well

 - inform your physician if you are pregnant; there are specific treatment antibiotics that are safe during pregnancy.

 - contact and return to the office if symptoms have not gone away after you have finish your course of antibiotics.

 - repeating a urine test in three months to reassure infection has been cleared

 The surest way to protect yourself from this STD is through prevention.
 Limit your sexual contact to one faithful partner.
 Practice safe sex by using a latex condom from the beginning to the end of any sexual contact.
 You can also protect yourself from Chlamydia by being aware of the danger, knowing Chlamydia symptoms, and following the CDC guidelines for testing.
-Early Chlamydia treatment can prevent PID
+Early Chlamydia treatment can prevent PID and infertility.

 For further evaluation or inquiries, schedule an appointment today!
 You can reach our office at 818.703.9500